 - achievement of short, medium and long term goals and objectives (outcomes evaluation)

 This application would set a new standard and new direction related to school based approaches, provisions, and review of, program designs.
 As such, the analysis of formative, process, and outcome evaluations must become the standard practice for boards across the province.
-This will facilitate, among other things, evaluations that harness the statistical power of quantitative and qualitative analysis as well as, delivering a standardized practice to guide and assess program development, implementation, outcomes, and cost effectiveness/efficiencies across Alberta schools.
+This will facilitate, among other things, evaluations that harness the statistical power of quantitative data in addition to important qualitative analysis and information, delivering a standardized practice to guide and assess program development, implementation, outcomes, and cost effectiveness/efficiencies across Alberta schools.

 As stated by the Treasury Board Secretariat with the Government of Canada, “Evaluation is the systematic collection and analysis of information on the performance of a policy, program or initiative to make judgements about relevance, progress or success and cost effectiveness, and/or to inform future programming decisions about design and implementation” (Canada, 2017)

 The use of results based analysis is able to harnesses the power of data that is statistically grounded.
 Thus, it is an effective tool in assessing the power, strength and cost effectiveness associated with any new initiative.
 It provides the needed assurance that costly programs are deemed effective in order to justify continued support.
 The evaluative process works to identify areas of weakness and serves to guide decisions about future programming.
 This is critical to ensure that tax dollars have been efficiently and effectively assigned and to assure that student results are maximized.